University of Monterrey: Rector's Building and CIAA

 In September 2001, after 10 years of planning, construction began on the rector's building, which is over 27,000 ft2.
-The building also houses the CIAA or Center for Information and Student Attention as translated to English.
-On 2003 it was inaugurated.
-Local Architect Bernardo Hinojosa oversaw the project.
+The building also houses the CIAA or Center for Information and Student Attention as translated intto English.
+The building was inaugurated in 2003.
+Local architect Bernardo Hinojosa oversaw the project.

-The building also houses the vice-rectory for high school education, college education, development and administrative departments.
+The building also houses the vice-rectory for high school education, college education, development, and administrative departments.
 A red and black sculpture called La Serpentina adorns the main plaza of the building, it was created by Fernando González Gortázar, an artist from Guadalajara.
-The red color symbolizes the warmth of human beings and as the flame within all of us to succeed.
+The red color symbolizes the warmth of human beings and is the flame within all of us to succeed.

 CCU

 Inaugurated in 1999 by former Mexican President Ernesto Zedillo, CCU stands for Centro de la Comunidad Universitaria and translates to College Community Center.
-The CCU is a recreational area for students which also houses the Culture department (in charge of all artistic events within the University or by the University's alumni), Pastoral Care department, the student council headquarters, a small chapel, the cafeteria, the music rooms, an auditorium, a common room and the film club.
+The CCU is a recreational area for students which also houses the Culture department (in charge of all artistic events within the University or by the University's alumni), the Pastoral Care department, the student council headquarters, a small chapel, the cafeteria, the music rooms, an auditorium, a common room, and the film club.

-The bell

-When a student graduates, one of the most symbolic processes before fully graduating is to sound the bell.
-Its name is Vox Veritas which means "The Voice of Truth" and must be tolled three times total when a student has finished the requirements for his/her degree.

 Library

-In 1987, the library system of UDEM was consolidated and still operates today from the main/central library located at UDEM's campus and three other department libraries found in UDEM's preparatories.
-UDEM's library counts with up to 44 direct collective bargaining with local and national institutions, a total of 222,524 volumes of books, videos and E-book, a collection of 408,589 well known and globally recognized academic journals (in both press and on-line), a data base of 23,234 archived documents from institutions such as EBSCO, ProQuest, Wilson, Infolatina, Britannica, Ocenet, Gale and Routledge.
+In 1987, the library system of UDEM was consolidated and operates from the main/central library located at UDEM's campus and three other department libraries found in UDEM's preparatories.
+Through collective bargaining with 44 local and national institutions, UDEM's library has 222,524 volumes of books, videos, and e-books, a collection of 408,589 academic journals (in both press and on-line), a database of 23,234 archived documents from institutions such as EBSCO, ProQuest, Wilson, Infolatina, Britannica, Ocenet, Gale and Routledge.

-Among the library's most important collections, you can find: